 Executive income protection policy

-- this is an income protection policy arranged by a company usually for its senior personnel
+- executive income protection policies are arranged by a company, usually for its senior personnel

 - premiums on this type of policy may be paid by the employer, employee or both